Brushing and Flossing

 Tooth Cleaning NYC

-BRUSHING & FLOSSING: When it comes to tooth cleaning in NYC it all starts with brushing and flossing.
+BRUSHING & FLOSSING: When it comes to tooth cleaning in the Upper East Side, it all starts with brushing and flossing.
 Sure, you brush your teeth twice a day.
 You may even brush for the required two minutes.
 But has anyone ever taught you exactly how to brush?

 IT’S ALL IN THE WRIST: To begin, hold the toothbrush at a 45- degree angle to the tooth, so that the bristles gently move between the spaces and between the gum and the tooth in a gentle sideways motion.
 Next, sweep the brush up, then down.
 This movement will move the bacteria away from the critical area around the gum.